Chart Color Schemes

 Population growth drivers in Cooloola Cove are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on ABS population updates for the broader area, and new addresses validated by AreaSearch, Cooloola Cove's population is estimated at around 3,203 as of November 2025.
-This reflects an increase of 282 people (9.7%) since the 2021 Census, which reported a population of 2,921 people.
-The change is inferred from the resident population of 3,083, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional one validated new address since the Census date.
-This level of population equates to a density ratio of 236 persons per square kilometer, providing significant space per person and potential room for further development.
-Cooloola Cove's 9.7% growth since the 2021 census exceeded the non-metro area (8.8%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 92.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the estimated population of Cooloola Cove as of Feb 2026 is around 3,205.
+This reflects an increase of 284 people since the 2021 Census, which reported a population of 2,921.
+The change was inferred from AreaSearch's estimate of 3,083 residents following examination of ABS's latest ERP data release in June 2024 and one additional validated new address since the Census date.
+This results in a density ratio of 236 persons per square kilometer.
+Cooloola Cove's growth rate of 9.7% since the 2021 census exceeded the Rest of Qld's 9.1%, marking it as a regional growth leader.
+Interstate migration contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023 based on 2022 data) for each age cohort.
-Moving forward with demographic trends, lower quartile growth of national non-metropolitan areas is anticipated, with the Cooloola Cove statistical area (Lv2) expected to increase by 122 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied when utilised.
+Looking ahead, lower quartile growth of national non-metropolitan areas is anticipated, with the suburb expected to increase by 129 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.9% in total over the 17 years.

 Frequently Asked Questions - Population